 Once you’re collecting Istio metrics, you can create a dashboard to visualize data about the requests made by your services, your network activity, and details of Istio’s resource consumption.

-You can easily collect metrics from Istio’s related technologies, including Kubernetes and Envoy.
-You can also collect logs and distributed tracing data from your services themselves, and combine all this data in a custom Datadog dashboard to monitor your entire application.
+You can easily collect metrics from Istio’s related technologies, including Kubernetes and Envoy, and logs from your services.
+You can combine all this data in a custom Datadog dashboard to monitor your entire application.
+You can even include APM and distributed tracing data from your service mesh.